Rishi199929/new_project/README.md

 # Hello World

-This is a Git Project
+This is a Git Push and Pull Project